pacphi/pcftools/README.md

 # Welcome to PCF Tools

-This is a [Docker](https://www.docker.com) image that hosts the most commonly used tools that a Pivotal [Cloud Foundry](https://www.cloudfoundry.org) operator would need to stand-up and operate a [control-plane](https://github.com/pivotal/control-plane) via a [jump-box](https://en.wikipedia.org/wiki/Jump_server).
-The jump-box is a [VM](https://en.wikipedia.org/wiki/Virtual_machine) which has Docker available.
+[Docker](https://www.docker.com) images and scripts that provision the most commonly used tools a Pivotal [Cloud Foundry](https://www.cloudfoundry.org) operator would need to stand-up and operate a [control-plane](https://github.com/pivotal/control-plane) via (a) a [jump-box](https://en.wikipedia.org/wiki/Jump_server) [VM](https://en.wikipedia.org/wiki/Virtual_machine) which has Docker available or (b) a desktop computer or laptop.

 Tools include: